 Street racing has been occurring since the automobile was created.
 In the 1990's, illegal street racing reached epidemic proportions.
-Streets in the Greater Toronto Area were overrun with late night street racing.
-In 1996, three officers from Ontario Provincial Police, Peel Regional Police and the York Regional Police created 'Operation Dragnet'.
+Streets in the Greater Toronto Area (GTA) were overrun with late night street racing.
+In 1996, three officers from Ontario Provincial Police, Peel Regional Police and the York Regional Police created "Operation Dragnet".
 The officers pooled their resources and dedicated themselves to develop an innovative enforcement and awareness strategy to reduce illegal street racing.

 Recent Press Releases

 - Fri., Apr.
 21, 2017 - 12:00 am

 - Wed., Apr.
 19, 2017 - 12:00 am